Gippsman2017/node-red-contrib-redlink/README.md

 ## Tree Hierachy

-One of the greatest strengths of Redlnk, is that a full redundant mesh can be designed and tested on either a single Node-Red instance or cluster of instances.
+One of the greatest strengths of Redlink, is that a full redundant mesh can be designed and tested on either a single Node-Red instance or cluster of instances.

 ![RedlinkMesh](RedlinkMesh.png)